martijn/xsv/README.md

     $ gem install xsv

-Xsv targets ruby >= 2.5 and has a just single dependency, `rubyzip`.
+Xsv targets ruby >= 2.6 and has a just single dependency, `rubyzip`.
 It has been tested successfully with MRI, JRuby, and TruffleRuby.
-Due to the lack of native extensions should work well in multi-threaded environments or in Ractor when that becomes stable.
+It has no native extensions and is designed to be thread-safe.

 ## Usage